syncfusion-content/wpf-docs/wpf/DoubleTextBox/Changing-Double-Value.md

 ![WPF DoubleTextBox setting value](Changing-Double-Value_images/SettingValue.jpeg)

 Data binding is the process of establishing a connection between the application UI and business logic.
-Data binding can be unidirectional (source -> target or target <- source) or bidirectional (source <-> target).By assigning a value to the `Value` property by binding, you can change the `Doubletextbox` value.
+Data binding can be unidirectional (source -> target or target <- source) or bidirectional (source <-> target).By assigning a value to the `Value` property by binding, you can change the `DoubleTextBox` value.

 %tabs%}
 {% highlight xaml %}